Author

 • Block Storage: Although block storage was initially associated with Storage Area Networks (SANs), it has gained widespread popularity within cloud storage ecosystems.
 Under this model, data is organized into sizable volumes called "blocks," each functioning as an independent hard drive.

 Cloud storage providers utilize these blocks to distribute extensive datasets across multiple storage nodes.
 Block storage resources offer heightened performance compared to traditional networks, owing to minimal Input/Output (IO) latency, which measures the time to establish a connection between the system and the client.
-This attribute makes block storage especially suitable for demanding applications and large databases hosted in cloud environments.

 • Object Storage: Object storage is an advanced architecture designed specifically for extensive unstructured data repositories.
 This approach allows for preserving data in its original format while offering the flexibility to customize metadata, enhancing accessibility and analysis capabilities.
-In contrast to traditional file or folder hierarchies, object storage utilizes secure buckets, providing a solid foundation for practically unlimited scalability.

-This storage efficiently accommodates unstructured data and provides cost-effective solutions for managing large volumes of information.
 By eliminating rigid file structures and leveraging the scalability of secure buckets, object storage becomes an adaptable and economical choice for organizations dealing with substantial and diverse datasets.

 • File Storage: Often known as file-based storage, it is widely used in various applications.
 It arranges data in a hierarchical structure of folders and files, making it a preferred choice.
-This storage method is commonly used with network-attached storage (NAS) servers.
-It relies on popular file-level protocols like Server Message Block (SMB) for Windows and Network File System (NFS) for Linux.
-The familiar organization of file storage enables efficient management and access to data on different platforms and operating systems.

 Factors Affecting Block Storage Cost

-Now that we know the different types of cloud storage, let us look at their pricing components and hidden costs.
+Now that we know the different types of cloud storage, let us look at their pricing components and hidden cloud costs.
 Beginning with block storage, a range of factors determine the pricing structure of block storage, and users are invoiced according to their usage of these features.

-• Volume Type and Storage Size: EBS offers a variety of volume types that are optimized for different use cases, including General Purpose (SSD), Provisioned IOPS (SSD), Cold HDD, Throughput Optimized HDD, and Magnetic.
 The storage size denotes the capacity of the EBS volume.
 Each volume type has its own cost per gigabyte, with larger volumes generally incurring higher expenses.
 Users select the appropriate volume type based on their applications' performance and storage requirements.

 • Provisioned Throughput: Provisioned Throughput is a capability that enables users to allocate a specific level of throughput, measured in megabytes per second (MB/s), for their EBS volumes.
-In addition to the standard storage costs, users are billed for the provisioned throughput.
-This feature is particularly valuable when applications require a consistent and predictable throughput.

 • Provisioned IOPS: The feature of Provisioned IOPS (Input/Output Operations Per Second) allows users to allocate a specific number of IOPS for their EBS volumes, ensuring consistent and reliable performance.
 In addition to the standard storage costs, users have to bear additional expenses for the provisioned IOPS.
 This feature proves beneficial for applications that demand high and predictable I/O performance.